Play: to engage in sport or recreation: FROLIC

 IMG_7669

 One Sunday afternoon we can stand it no longer.
 We leave our comfortable observer post to become partakers.
 We join the throngs, paying our way into the playscape of corn.
 Red-faced children run full force, panting parents trot to catch up yelling, “Hold up.”
-Overhead Canada geese soar from field to pond, moving a bit further south, reminding us that snow is soon to change the landscape again.

 1167513_10202432336947962_104314547_o

 Though our deck view is a tiny bit elevated above the farm in the valley, it’s not high enough to see what shape the maze is.
 You’d need a helicopter to gain such perspective.
-But, as we enter the corn maze, a printed map captures the farmers’ creation: a giant butterfly…fore and hind wings, abdomen, antenna, swirled among soil and seed into a bushel of choices to be made.
+But, as we enter the corn maze, a printed map captures the farmer’s creation: a giant butterfly…fore and hind wings, abdomen, antenna, swirled among soil and seed into a bushel of choices to be made.

-Here in the middle of the corn maze, choices crop up fast.
-Right, left, or straight?
-Follow the crowd?
-Follow my instincts?
-Follow my husband?
 Even with a map, we quickly realize that there are no markers, no directional signs to help one orient.
 Which way is north on this map?
 Which way is west?
-Even with a design on the map, we are so far down in the corn maze that we can’t gain any perspective.
-Are we at the outermost loop of the butterfly wings?
-Are we walking an inner wing that will send us back around to the start?
-Are we at the dead end of the antenna?
+The design on the map is no help.
+We are so far down in the corn maze we can’t gain any perspective.

 IMG_7725

-Ahead of us in the maze, a couple argues over which path to take.
-Their children don’t wait to see what they decide.
-Half their kids run one direction while half take off in the other direction.
-I like the left path; my husband likes the right path.
-This time, I choose to follow him.
-The sun’s intensity warms us as the shadows begin to fall.
+The sun’s intensity warms us less and less as the shadows begin to fall.
 Two ducks fly by overhead.
 We walk and walk and walk some more.
 We’ve been going in circles as it turns out.
-He laughs and shrugs as we hit a dead end.
+He grins and shrugs as we hit a dead end.
 We are dazed in the maze, unsure of which way to go now.
-Laughter accompanies most of the maze-dazed folks.
-Joy is always a good companion to have along for the journey.

 IMG_7661